zn-a/PDP/README.md

 ### Scripts:

-A few scripts to perform all the basic functions are provided under `pdp-project/hardware/scripts`, they all require to be under `pdp-project/hardware/` when executing them.
+A few scripts to perform all the basic steps are provided under `pdp-project/hardware/scripts`, they all require to be under `pdp-project/hardware/` when executing them.

 Open vivado, and from the tcl console within it: